 Customers aged 16 or over will be eligible to apply for Great Places homes.
 Applicants between the ages of 16 and 18 will be granted an equitable tenancy.
-This enables a customer under the age of 18 to occupy a property despite being unable to hold a legal title.
-Further information about tenancies can be found in our Tenure Tenancy Management Policy 2020.
+This enables a customer under 18 to occupy a property despite being unable to hold a legal title.
+Further information about tenancies can be found in our Tenancy Management Policy.

-Applicants for housing who have applied through the Local Authority scheme will usually already have been confirmed as being eligible for social housing.
+Applicants for housing who applied through the Local Authority scheme will usually have been confirmed as eligible for social housing.
 There may be occasions where the Local Authority requires Great Places to undertake checks prior to allocation to verify eligibility.

 Applicants for properties allocated on a 'first come first served' basis may be subject to a 'Right to Rent' check to ensure that they are eligible to rent a home.
-If an adult household member is found not to have a Right to Rent in the UK the household will not be offered a home.
-More information about Right to Rent is available from the Government website www.gov.uk.
+If an adult household member is found not to have a Right to Rent in the UK, the household will not be offered a home.
+More information about Right to Rent is available on the Government website www.gov.uk.